MdAarif360/BizcardX_Extract_OCR/README.md

 # Libraries
 ### Libraries/Modules needed for the project!
 - Streamlit - (To Create Graphical user Interface)
-- Psycopg2 - (To Create local database and interact with data)
+- MySQL - (To Create local database and interact with data)
 - Json - (To read the data or Json files and convert Json format)
 - PIL - (To Insert and Use Image)
 - Easyocr - (To Create and Understand data in computer vision)(Optical Character Recognition)